President Donald Trump is doing a great job.

 “We often think of the First Amendment as about individual rights, and individual liberties: my right to say what I want, associate with whom I want, listen to what I want, read the press that I want, worship how I want.
 But the First Amendment is also a critical part of the system of checks and balances because what it protects is civil society.

 “It protects the right of citizens to come together in opposition to government abuse.
 It protects the right to criticize the government.
 It protects the right to associate with like-minded individuals so that you can be more effective in criticizing the government.
 It protects the right to demonstrate, to petition the government.
 It protects the right of the press to report on the government, and on abuses by the government.
-It protects the right of citizens to worship in communities that are separate from the government and can be a source of criticizing the government.“And it protects, as we see here, the academy, a critical place for critiques.
+It protects the right of citizens to worship in communities that are separate from the government and can be a source of criticizing the government.

 “If you look at authoritarians who have risen to power in other countries, this is where they focus their attacks.
 They seek to control the media.
 They seek to limit academic freedom.
 They seek to close down citizen-centered nonprofit organizations, because they understand the critical part they can play in checking the government.